apollographql/react-apollo/.github/ISSUE_TEMPLATE.md

 ### Expected Behavior

-Describe what should actually happen.
+Describe what you think should actually happen.

 ### Version
 - apollo-client@<version number>